Steven J. Mulroy

 Steven J. Mulroy (born April 9, 1964) is the District Attorney of Shelby County, Tennessee.
 Previously, he was a University of Memphis law professor who served on the County Commission for Shelby County, Tennessee from District 5 from 2006 to 2014.
 Born and raised in Brooklyn, New York, he spent his high school years living in Gulf Breeze, Florida and studied at Cornell University, followed by William & Mary Law School.
 A member of the Democratic Party, his 2006 election to the Memphis-area County Commission seat shifted the balance of power from Republican to Democratic for the first time in the county's history.
+He is also the first Shelby County DA elected as a Democrat.

 Early life and education

 Mulroy was born and raised in Brooklyn, New York.
-He is the son of a telephone company employee who died in 1998 and a widowed housewife who currently lives in Gulf Breeze, Florida.
+He is the son of a telephone company employee who died in 1998 and a widowed housewife who died in 2025 in Gulf Breeze, Florida.
 He attended a Roman Catholic parochial elementary school, Mary, Queen of Heaven, in Brooklyn, and then Gulf Breeze High School following his 1978 childhood move from Brooklyn to Florida.
 He attended Cornell University on a merit scholarship, spent one semester studying in Washington, D.C. through the Cornell-in-Washington program, and graduated in 1986.
 Mulroy graduated from William & Mary Law School in 1989 with the "Order of the Coif" honor.

 Career

 Mulroy began his legal career in 1989 as a judicial clerk for the Hon.
 Roger Vinson, a federal district court judge in Pensacola, Florida.
 In 1991, through the U.S. Justice Department's Honors Program, he joined the Department's Civil Rights Division as a trial attorney.
 He spent 1991-95 in the Voting Section and 1995 through 1999 in the Housing and Civil Enforcement Section.
 From 1999-2000, he served as a Special Assistant United States Attorney (a federal prosecutor) in the U.S. Attorney's Office in Alexandria, Virginia.
 In 2000, he began teaching at the University of Memphis, School of Law, attaining tenure in 2006.

 In 2006, he was promoted to Associate Professor, and in 2010, from full Professor of Law.
-He teaches and publishes in the fields of election law, criminal law and procedure, and constitutional law.
-Since 2015, he has served as the University of Memphis, School of Law's Associate Dean for Academic Affairs.
+He taught and published in the fields of election law, criminal law and procedure, and constitutional law and served for two years as Associate Dean.

 In 2006, Mulroy successfully ran for the Shelby County, Tennessee Commission, representing the 5th District.
 He served two four-year terms, leaving the Commission due to term limits in late 2014.
 He ran for County Mayor in 2014, losing the Democratic primary.

 While on the County Commission, Mulroy drafted Shelby County's first ethics ordinance, animal welfare ordinance, and "cash for tires" ordinance, and the first ever legislation at any level in Tennessee which provided discrimination protection for the LGBT community."
 He successfully pushed for substantial increases in county funding for homelessness and pre-K education.